kkukshtel/castledb-unity-importer/README.md

 ## TODO
 * Add in Color support
+* Need to add reference fields in to create new types of that reference.
 * Figure out a better guide for adding CastleDB Custom Trypes
 * Document way to add in your own CustomType to match with a predefined Type in Unity
 * Currently do not have file types or Image types implemented.
 This would require some preconfiguration steps that seem unique to every user so I'm not sure if it should be added.